utahorange/utahorange.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I’m a computer science major at UCLA.
-Right now, I'm mostly interested in performance and security for systems, whether that be distributed ML or embedded.
+I’m currently a computer science major at [UCLA](https://www.ucla.edu/).
+My interests are mostly in performance and security for systems, whether that be distributed ML or embedded.

-This summer, I built a [filesystem for CubeSats](https://utahorange.github.io/blog/2025/filesystem/) at UCLA's [ELFIN Lab](https://elfin.igpp.ucla.edu/)!
-At the moment, I'm continuing work at ELFIN, but this time focusing on our commanding architecture and data pipeline.
-I'm also working on projects in partnership with big tech as part of [Bruin AI](https://bruinai.org/).
+This summer, I worked at UCLA's [ELFIN Lab](https://elfin.igpp.ucla.edu/) and wrote a [filesystem](https://utahorange.github.io/blog/2025/filesystem/) that flew on a NASA-funded weather balloon.
+This quarter I'm focusing on redesigning our commanding architecture and data pipeline to be more performant and extensible for future CubeSat missions.

+I'm also working on projects with big tech like [AWS](https://aws.amazon.com/) for the greater UCLA community as a member of [Bruin AI](https://bruinai.org/).

-In my off-time I enjoy reading, watching movies, and rock climbing.
-Feel free to reach out at my email!
+In my free time I like to read, watch movies, and daydream about going rock climbing.
+Feel free to reach out at my email.